-The intent here is to encourage homeowners to enter their address to begin, show how flood help works, and provide some statistics to facilitate a conversation between Google and Homeowners.
+Information Strategy: The intent is to encourage homeowners to enter their address to begin, show how flood help works, and provide some statistics to facilitate a conversation between Google and Homeowners.

 The dashboard helps homeowners learn what flood zone they are in, or will be in and how that effects their insurance rates, and what steps they can take to mitigate their risk.
 Google is able to collect this information already through crisis and solar saving’s address search.
 Some design decisions here are listed below.

 Questionnaire: By only presenting the minimum number of questions up front and splitting them into individual screens, the quoting process becomes easy to complete.

 For homeowners trying to navigate the complicated and often confusing landscape of increasing flood risk and federal flood insurance, every step toward simplicity is critical.
 I have created some custom illustrations to help homeowners better identify their type of home while bringing some visuals back into a text-heavy topic.

 People might not have information on coverages and deductibles handy and would then be unable to move forward within the initial quoting process.
 This is why we move those details to the end so homeowners are able to tweak their coverages and see them update live.

-Furthermore, here is a good place where Flood Help can give recommendations to homeowners to help them lower their rate.
+Recommended Actions: Here is a good place where Flood Help can give recommendations to homeowners to help them lower their rate.
 I first present the result calculated from the quoting process, then list out ways homeowners can improve the quote that they received below.